 - tamoxifen (Nolvadex, Soltamox)

-- toremifene (Fareston), for people with advanced ER-positive breast cancer after menopause
+- toremifene (Fareston) for people with advanced ER-positive breast cancer after menopause

-Possible adverse effects include:
+Possible adverse effects of SERMs include:

-- mood swings
+- changes in mood

 - hot flashes